spatialos/database-sync-worker/README.md

 ### Option 1: Copying

-This is best used when your project is using [Structured Project Layout].
-You can simply copy the two files into your project's `schema` directory, keeping the directory structure intact.
+Copy the two files into your project's `schema` directory, keeping the directory structure intact.

-For example
+For example:

 - `project/`
   - `schema/`